New £10m centre set to drive digital futures towards fair and sustainable ways of life

-Professor Susan Halford, Director of the ESRC Centre for Sociodigital Futures, said: “We’re living in a ‘sociodigital world’, where digital technologies, devices and data are an integral part of our societies.
+Professor Susan Halford, Director of the ESRC Centre for Sociodigital Futures and co-director at Bristol Digital Futures Institute, said: “We’re living in a ‘sociodigital world’, where digital technologies, devices and data are an integral part of our societies.
 We can see this throughout the COVID-19 pandemic, which has turbocharged investments in sociodigital transformations and changed everyday lives – from how and where we work, to how children learn, and how we consume good and services.

 “We will examine emerging sociodigital futures, looking at who and what is driving these claims, and what this means for major challenges of our time, including widening inequalities and the climate change crisis.
 Working with our partners, our goal is to make sociodigital futures accessible in ways that will have direct impact on policy-making, organisational practice, community participation, and technology creation.”